soroush/graphicsmagick/www/download.rst

 GraphicsMagick is software which runs on a computer, and if its code (source or binary code) was subtly modified (perhaps on the download server, or modified after download), it could do almost anything!
 Due to this, it is useful to verify the download before you use it.
+This is especially important if you are preparing binaries for others to use.

 Distributed packages may be verified (both for integrity and origin) using GnuPG (gpg).
 GnuPG is normally provided as a package for your